 - The months in which the woman received one of the following payments or benefits: injury allowance for a workplace injury, severance pay, accident pay for personal accident injuries, maternity pay (for a previous birth), Bed Rest Benefit (for a previous birth) or a disability benefit of 100% from the workplace.

-- The months in which the woman was in professional training or professional rehabilitation on the condition that she worked for at least 30 consecutive days before the day that she stopped working before birth.
+- The months in which the woman was in professional training or professional rehabilitation on the condition that she worked for at least 30 consecutive days before the day that she stopped working.

 Maternity Allowance Rate

-- The maternity allowance rate is determined according to the employee's salary, up to the maximum amount of NIS 1,481.33 per day, as of 2019.
+- The maternity allowance rate is determined according to the employee's gross salary based on which she makes National Insurance payments, up to the maximum amount of NIS 1,485.83 per day, as of 2020.
 For the maximum amount in previous years, see the website of the National Insurance Institute.

-- The maternity allowance is computed per day according to the full income of the employee in the three months preceding the first of the month in which the leave began, divided by 90, or according to the total income in the six months which preceded that day, divided by 180 (whichever is higher, up to the maximum established amount).
+- The maternity allowance is computed per day according to the gross salary of the employee in the three months preceding the first of the month in which the leave began, divided by 90, or according to the total income in the six months which preceded that day, divided by 180 (whichever is higher, up to the maximum established amount).

-- If during the period according to which the maternity allowance is calculated there is a temporary reduction in the worker's wage (for example, for a strike, illness, accident, death in the family or vacation), the maternity allowance will be calculated on the basis of the salary that would have been paid had it not been for the reduction.
+- If during the period according to which the maternity allowance is calculated there is a temporary reduction in the worker's wage for reasons not dependent on the employee (for example, for a strike, illness, accident, death in the family or vacation), the maternity allowance will be calculated on the basis of the salary that would have been paid had it not been for the reduction.
 According to the memo of the National Insurance Institute, "vacation" includes vacation that lasted up to one month, even if taken by the employee's choice.